 I recommend staying away from Bourbon Street with kids during the festival, especially at night, but you can pop in for a quick stroll during the day any other time.

 But, I would make it quick and go down the quieter end at the western side of the French Quarter.

-We explained to our kids that Mardi Gras is really a celebration of diversity and love and if they see anything strange, to accept that it’s okay and to not stare.
+We explained to our kids that Mardi Gras is really a celebration of diversity and love and that if they see anything strange, to accept that it’s okay and not stare.

 We’ll have more tips down below to help you have the best Mardi Gras (Fat Tuesday) experience yet.

 But first, let’s look at the amazing parades.